dorenproctor/pkgfmt/README.md

 ## Known Limitations

 - Docstrings for `type` declarations are lost.
+Not the fields, but the type itself.
 - Currently any loose comments (ie not docstrings) are lost. `go/ast` simply does not include these.
 I've thought of a couple ways these could be detected and added to a `comments.go` file, but this is not implemented.
-- Test files are not included.
+- Test files are not included when passing a dir.
+You can pass them individuall though.
 - The `version` command does not work.
 In [run.sh](./scripts/run.sh) the ldflags variables are populating the variables as expected but the ldflags specified in [.goreleaser.yml](.goreleaser.yml) are not populating them in the published version and I have not been able to figure out why.

+---

+## Potential Future Features

+- Plan on trying to fix the lost `type` declaration docstrings
+- Probably plan on trying to include loose comments
+- Maybe a flag to specify output dir
+- Maybe a flag for including test files when formatting a whole dir
+- Maybe some way to indicate whether to use () for individual variable declarations and imports

 ---